-34 Exceptions
+34-Exceptions

-- A volunteer does not commit an offence under this Division for a failure to comply with a health and safety duty, except a duty under section 28 or 29. - (2) An unincorporated association does not commit an offence under this Act, and is not liable for a civil penalty under this Act, for a failure to comply with a duty or obligation imposed on the unincorporated association under this Act. - (3) However: - (a) an officer of an unincorporated association (other than a volunteer) may be liable for a failure to comply with a duty under section 27; and - (b) a member of an unincorporated association may be liable for failure to comply with a duty under section 28 or 29.
+- (1) To avoid doubt, an officer of a prescribed strata/community titles corporation who is a volunteer does not commit an offence for a failure to comply with a duty under section 27 (but may be liable for a failure to comply with another duty under this Act). - (2) A volunteer does not commit an offence under this Division for a failure to comply with a health and safety duty, except a duty under section 28 or 29. - (3) An unincorporated association does not commit an offence under this Act, and is not liable for a civil penalty under this Act, for a failure to comply with a duty or obligation imposed on the unincorporated association under this Act. - (4) However- - (a) an officer of an unincorporated association (other than a volunteer) may be liable for a failure to comply with a duty under section 27; and - (b) a member of an unincorporated association may be liable for failure to comply with a duty under section 28 or 29. - (5) In this section-